 Position at Priory

 Presently Dr Ng divides her time between Priory and the NHS.
-At the latter, she has been very involved in setting up new services for the NHS, training staff and has held the role of dementia lead for the tri-borough liaison psychiatry services in West London NHS Trust.
-She is also on the Hounslow Dementia Steering group to develop dementia pathways for patients with cognitive impairment.
-She is also partner in Dementia Specialists LLP.
+At the latter, she has been very involved in setting up new services for the NHS, training staff and has held lead roles within the tri-borough liaison psychiatry services in West London NHS Trust.
+She is also a partner in Dementia Specialists LLP.

 - Adjustment Disorder

 - Bipolar Disorder

 - Body Dysmorphic Disorder (BDD)

 - Obsessive Compulsive Disorder (OCD)

 - Selective Mutism